Over-The-Counter Medicines for Infants and Children

 Make sure the lid and seal are not broken.
 Check the color, shape, size, and smell

 of the medicine.
-If you notice anything different or unusual, talk to a pharmacist
+If you notice anything different or abnormal, talk with a pharmacist

 Classes of OTC medicines